erikwestra/mm-server/README.md

 Retrieve a profile picture with the given ID.

+The following query-string parameters can be supplied if you wish:

+> `max_width`
+>
+> > The maximum width of the image, in pixels.
+>
+> `max_height`
+>
+> > The maximum height of the image, in pixels.

+If one or both of these parameters are supplied, the image will be scaled to match the supplied maximum width or height, while maintaining the aspect ratio of the original image.
+If neither parameter is supplied, the image will be returned unscaled.

 If there is a picture with the given ID, the picture's image data will be returned.
 If there is no picture with that ID, the API endpoint will return an HTTP response code of 404 (not found).